GuMiner/Adventure/README.md

 =========
 This is a port of the BDS C version of Adventure to C#.
-Effectively, it's a port of [this GitHub repository port](https://github.com/troglobit/advent4), although I got a different port from [elsewhere](http://rickadams.org/adventure/e_downloads.html).
+Effectively, it's a port of [this GitHub repository port](https://github.com/troglobit/advent4), although I used source code for this from [elsewhere](http://rickadams.org/adventure/e_downloads.html).

 There are a lot of versions of Adventure on [GitHub](https://github.com/search?q=adventure+colossal&type=Repositories), although not many for C#.
 The only other [full C# port](https://github.com/scurrier/adventure) directly converts an older version of Adventure to C#.